Vizsla Health Issues

 Vizslas are predisposed to several health conditions including hip dysplasia, epilepsy, cancer.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 44-60 lbs and lifespan of 12-14 yrs, the Vizsla requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 44-60 lbs and lifespan of 12-14 yrs, the Vizsla has specific care needs shaped by its genetics and build.
 Few breeds combine boundless energy with the Vizsla's distinctive character quite so effectively.

 Genetic Screening